Testing general relativity via direct measurement of black hole kicks: Introduction

 Favata~\cite{Favata:2008ti} crudely estimated that the LOS kick component could be measured to a fractional accuracy $\sigma_{V_r}/V_{r} \sim 2/(\rho V_{r})$, where $\rho$ is the signal-to-noise ratio (SNR).
-A more detailed analysis was performed by Gerosa \& Moore \cite{Gerosa:2016vip} via the \emph{mismatch} between waveforms with and without a kick-induced Doppler shift.
+A more detailed analysis was performed by Gerosa and Moore \cite{Gerosa:2016vip} via the \emph{mismatch} between waveforms with and without a kick-induced Doppler shift.
 They found that supermassive BH (SMBH) kicks $\gtrsim 500\, {\rm km/s}$ could be detected by LISA.

 Other works considered inference of the kick via propagation of a binary's estimated parameters through NR fitting formulas or surrogate waveform models~\cite{Gerosa:2018qay,Varma:2018aht,Varma:2019csw}.
 For example, Ref.~\cite{Varma:2020nbm} demonstrated the prospects of inferring the kicks of GW150914 and GW170729, while Ref.~\cite{GW190521ApJL} used this approach to constrain the kick of GW190521.
-Mahapatra et.~al.~\cite{Mahapatra:2021hme} investigated the inferred kicks for all BBHs in GWTC-2~\cite{GWTC2}, finding that GW190814 has the best constrained kick ($74^{+10}_{-7} {\rm km/s}$), while Ref.~\cite{Varma:2022pld} showed that the precessing system GW200129 has a large inferred kick of $1542^{+747}_{-1098}\, {\rm km/s}$.
+Mahapatra {\it et}~{\it al}.~\cite{Mahapatra:2021hme} investigated the inferred kicks for all BBHs in GWTC-2~\cite{GWTC2}, finding that GW190814 has the best constrained kick ($74^{+10}_{-7} {\rm km/s}$), while Ref.~\cite{Varma:2022pld} showed that the precessing system GW200129~\cite{Hannam:2021pit} has a large inferred kick of $1542^{+747}_{-1098}\, {\rm km/s}$.
 Higher-order waveform modes were also used to infer the kick direction \cite{CalderonBustillo:2022ldv} and LOS component~\cite{CalderonBustillo:2018zuq}.
+In particular, we note that Ref.~\cite{CalderonBustillo:2018zuq} has shown that the inclusion of higher modes allows for a more precise inference of the LOS kick than an analysis that relies solely on a measurement of the Doppler-shifted ringdown modes as proposed in \cite{Favata:2008ti} and explored in \cite{Gerosa:2016vip}.
+Moreover, Ref.~\cite{Varma:2020nbm} argued that the LOS kick-induced Doppler effect should be accounted for in the waveform to avoid systematic biases in ringdown tests of GR.

+In contrast to the above works on inferring the kick, here we further the analyses of Refs.~\cite{Favata:2008ti,Gerosa:2016vip} by focusing on assessing the accuracy with which the LOS kick component ($V_r$) can be \emph{directly measured} (rather than inferred) via third generation (3G) ground-based detectors~\cite{CEScience,CEScience19,ETScience10} and LISA~\cite{LISAScience17}.
+This measured Doppler shift serves as an \emph{effective parameter} that directly probes the velocity imparted to the remnant at the merger time, regardless of the mechanism or theory of gravity.
+(For example, a fortuitous physical collision with a third object just at the merger would also impart a Doppler shift.)